anshuman16423/PingMark/README.md

 - Installing Additional Python Libraries
 	-	> pip3 install bs4
 	-	> pip3 install discord
+- Create a file token.txt in the same directory and copy paste your discord BOT token in the text file.

 ### Getting started with BOT commands
  - add_CC::username -> maps a valid codechef username to the server user.